CommodoreAlex/CTF-Writeups/README.md

 ---
 ## Writeups

 Here’s a list of CTF events covered in this repository.
-Each markdown file contains all the problems solved in the event, with detailed solutions and explanations.
+Each markdown file contains all the problems solved in the event, with detailed solutions and explanations (and when available, the static challenge files):

 * [Snyk Fetch The Flag 2025 CTF](fetch-the-flag.md) and [Snyk Fetch the Flag 2025 Static Challenges.zip](https://github.com/user-attachments/files/19032017/Snyk.Fetch.the.Flag.2025.Static.Challenges.zip)